 In addition to the main college directory published each fall by the Office of the Dean of the College, IT Services distributes printed telephone/email directories several times each year.
 A searchable on-line directory is available at www.wabash.edu/directory.

 Virus / Spyware / System Security

 Incoming and outgoing email is scanned for computer viruses, as are files on network servers.
-We have virus and spyware information on our web site.
 If you believe you have a computer virus or other security concern, please contact the Help Desk.

 Microsoft Office Home Use